-Quickbooks offers high level SSL encryption and firewalls to mark incoming traffic.
+Quickbooks offers high-level SSL encryption and firewalls to mark incoming traffic.
 There can be a multi-factor authentication process to have access to prevalent data.
 The OTP is present, but it might take ages to reach your mobile.

-Quicken ensures there is utmost security to your financial as well as personal data.
+Quicken ensures there is utmost security to your finances as well as personal data.
 Of course, there is SSL technology to secure transmission.
 There are scores of integrity checks that ensure whether the message has been modified or not once it has left the server.

 Summary – Quickbooks vs. Quicken

-Undoubtedly, business solution are been done through Quickbooks, as it provides a realm of solutions.
+Undoubtedly, business solutions are been done through Quickbooks, as it provides a realm of solutions.
 Users gain confidence with this secured data and can process data faster than ever.
 Both Quicken and Quickbooks can migrate data within themselves.
 Quickbooks is robust and a clear winner in terms of features.